-Cavities are one of the most common dental problems that many people experience, but they are also preventable and treatable.
+Cavities are one of the most common dental problems that many people experience, but they’re also preventable and treatable.
 When you get a cavity, it means that a small part of your tooth has decayed due to the buildup of plaque and bacteria.
 If left untreated, a cavity can get bigger and cause pain or even lead to tooth loss.
 Dental fillings are one of the most common ways to treat cavities and help restore your tooth’s function.
-Here’s what you need to know about cavities and dental fillings.
+Here’s what you need to know about how we treat cavities with dental fillings in Claremont, CA.

 What Are Cavities?